swiftlang/swift-java/README.md

 This repository contains two approaches to Swift/Java interoperability.

-- A Swift library (`JavaKit`) and bindings generator that allows a Swift program to make use of Java libraries by wrapping Java classes in corresponding Swift types, allowing Swift to directly call any wrapped Java API.
+- Swift library (`JavaKit`) and bindings generator that allows a Swift program to make use of Java libraries by wrapping Java classes in corresponding Swift types, allowing Swift to directly call any wrapped Java API.
-- The `jextract-swift` tool which is similar to the JDK's `jextract` which allows to extract Java sources which are used to efficiently call into Swift _from Java_.
+- The `swift-java` tool which which offers automated ways to import or "extract" bindings to sources or libraries in either language.
+The results are bindings for Swift or Java.

 ## :construction: :construction: :construction: Early Development :construction: :construction: :construction: